PynPoint/PynPoint/docs/near_example.rst

                                        data_tag="cropped")
     pipeline.add_module(angle)

     # PCA with 10 principal components.
-I urge you to visit the pynpoint documentation for an
+Visit the pynpoint documentation for an explanation
-    # explanation for each keyword
+    # for each keyword
     pca = p.PcaPsfSubtractionModule(name_in="pca",
                                     pca_numbers=10,
                                     images_in_tag="cropped",